Don’t let anybody hurt you again, ever. They can’t anyway. You’re much too real.

 Mr. Deeds begins with Douglas Dumbrille as John Cedar (of the New York firm of Cedar, Cedar, Cedar and Budington – “Budington must feel like an awful stranger, huh?”) hunting down the obscure distant relative who the late financier Martin Semple left his fortune to.
 That turns out to be Gary Cooper’s Longfellow Deeds, of Mandrake Falls (no relation to It’s a Wonderful Life’s Bedford Falls, I’m sure).
 He’s content with the money he makes writing poems for postcards, and he hardly reacts when he hears about his inheritance – he’s more excited to test out the new mouthpiece for his tuba.
 “He’s like a child,” Cedar says, confident that he’ll be able to get power of attorney from Deeds before anyone can find the money Cedar’s embezzled.
 What he fails to realize is Deeds has kept his childlike wonder and innocence while still gaining the shrewdness of maturity.
 He immediately clocks a fraudulent claim on the inheritance that Cedar had been dodging for years – “There’s something fishy about a person who would settle for a million dollars when they can get seven million.”

 That combination gives shading to a character who, in most movies, would be so sweet he’d make you want to drop kick him into Willy Wonka’s juicer.
 Gary Cooper’s face is far from boyish; a silent-age veteran, he has a weathered look that served him well in tough-guy roles in films like High Noon and Man of the West.
 As often as he plays up his “aw-shucks” innocence, he looks dark, haunted, and even frightening.
-Far from a doormat, he has a nasty violent streak that reflects his honesty – he’d rather deal with his enemies in a fistfight than with backroom deals – but also makes him keeps us from ever getting too comfortable with him.
+Far from a doormat, he has a nasty violent streak that reflects his honesty – he’d rather deal with his enemies in a fistfight than with backroom deals – but also keeps us from ever getting too comfortable with him.
 (Like Miracle on 34th Street’s Santa Claus, his violent outbursts provide a fig leaf for his enemies’ accusation; in both films, modern audiences are more likely to see they might have a point.)
 His raw, frightening intensity is especially effective when he’s working on how to give his fortune away, shadowed by heavy stubble and unkempt hair that makes it easy to believe he’s been working nonstop, as another character says, for two days straight.

 That’s not to say Cooper’s working against the material: he plays Deeds’ more childlike side beautifully.
-Like a child, can act impulsively and un-self-consciously, feeding doughnuts to a horse or shooing out his boring dinner guests without caring what anyone thinks.
-There’s a great set-em-up-and-knock-em-down bit of comic engineering where he sees the mansion’s marble staircase, looks left, looks right, sees no one’s watching and rides straight on down the railing.
+Like a child, he can act impulsively and un-self-consciously, feeding doughnuts to a horse or shooing out his boring dinner guests without caring what anyone thinks.
+There’s a great set-em-up-and-knock-em-down bit of comic engineering where he sees the mansion’s marble staircase, looks left, looks right, sees no one’s watching, and rides straight on down the railing.
 And that aspect of his character sets up one of the most purely joyful moments the movies have to offer.
 He discovers an echo in the entry room and calls out all the staff, who had worked in the house for years without ever realizing the echo was there.
 But his enthusiasm is so infectious they can’t help but grin the biggest, goofiest grins you’ve ever seen.
 He leads them all in a chorus, until one stuffy butler sends the rest to bed.
 Once they’re gone, he gives it one last shout and takes a moment to admire it.

-Mr. Deeds features an equally excellent performance from Jean Arthur, one of the all-time great ace-reporter characters.
+Mr. Deeds features an equally excellent performance from Jean Arthur as one of the all-time great ace-reporter characters.
 Her boss calls a conference to get the paper to work on the blockbuster story of the “Cinderella Man,” and, with the promise of a month’s vacation – “with pay!” – seduces Deeds in order to get an inside line, until she realizes he’s seduced her.
 Speaking in her soft, tender voice, gorgeously luminous in Joseph Walker’s tender soft-focus cinematography, it’s not hard to see why Deeds fell for her.
 It’s the kind of filmmaking you literally couldn’t do today – a few years later, the new technology of “safety film” would make movies less flammable, but it was never able to replicate that glow.

 At one point, Bennett reads a poem Deeds wrote for her.
 It’s an ironclad rule of filmmaking that you should never show a great artist’s work unless you know you’re as skilled in the medium as you say they are.
 In this case, though, it doesn’t matter: Jean Arthur’s hushed, measured reading makes it the most beautiful thing in the world no matter what.
 Arthur pulls off a wonderful tightrope walk in the movie’s first half, where you can’t be quite be sure if she’s sincere or playing a part to get close to the story, if it’s her acting or her character.
 Both Arthur and Cooper came from silent film, and even with synchronized dialogue, they prove what Norma Desmond said in Sunset Boulevard: “We didn’t need dialogue.
 We had faces.”
 They do so much with so little: just a slight, silent movement of the mouth or eyes.
 Watch the scene at Grant’s Tomb: as Deeds waxes poetic about the American dream, you can see the moment Babe’s act stops being an act, just in the way her phony smile melts into a real one.